acopetrovic/movie-store/README.md

 [7] https://github.com/clj-kondo/lein-clj-kondo

 [8] https://github.com/blueberry/clojure-web-crud I took this project as a model for my project, the very organization of the project.
 In this project, I saw how "Mustache" and database connection work, so I used it in my project, too.
-I implemented other functionalities based on what we did at the university.
+I implemented other functionalities based on what we did at the University.
 ## License

 Copyright © 2023 FIXME